Detailed Guide for Insulation Workers, Floor, Ceiling, and Wall in California

 Wages for Insulation Workers differ widely depending on job duties, work experience, and location of the work.
 Workers in large cities usually earn higher wages than those who work in smaller towns and rural areas.

-The median wage in 2015 for Insulation Workers, Floor, Ceiling, and Wall in California was $36,634 annually, or $17.61 hourly.
+The median wage in 2016 for Insulation Workers, Floor, Ceiling, and Wall in California is $44,040 annually, or $21.17 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary widely from company to company.
 Insulation Workers generally receive health insurance, vacation, sick leave, and holiday pay.
 The type of benefit package is determined by company policy or union contract.
 Self-employed Installers are responsible for purchasing their own benefits.

 What is the Job Outlook?